-The problem many persons still have is the overlapping of contradicting concepts: Certainty and Randomness.
+The probability problem many persons still have is the overlapping of contradicting concepts: Certainty and Randomness.
 Everything is random, inquisitively axiomatic ones, indeed, the Universe.
 The_Everything comes in degrees of certainty.
 Various degrees of certainty determine various degrees of randomness.

 The confusion goes further by using a fancy concept: Neural networking.
 Even fancier: Artificial intelligence (AI).
 In fact, all those theories do one thing.
 They try to find relations between elements of a system, relations that took place in the past.
 From those past relations (more accurately named stats), this type of theories (AI, etc.) try to predict future relations between the same elements.

 Methinks it all this fancy stuff started with the Markov Chains theory.
 That theory is simplistic, however.
 It bases the analysis on a reduced number of elements that have higher degrees of certainty DC to occur.
 The system (container) of such elements is considered non-random.
 Again, contradiction in terms, as everything is random, mathematically proven beyond reasonable doubt.

 And that explains why you hear crying-out-loud: "Neural networking, artificial intelligence AI cannot be applied to lottery, because the lottery is totally (?) random!"

 Well, I got good news for you.
 "Neural networking" does work with the lottery as far as more successful prediction is possible based on statistics (what happened in the past).
 If you stay here, you can read (and surely replicate) a case where neural networking applied to a lotto game beat random play by a factor of 37.
 Yes, the "AI" prediction strategy was 37 times better than simply selecting lotto numbers randomly!